Website owner: James Miller

 Types of line integrals.

-where F(x, y, z) is a vector point function of x, y, z, R is a radius vector R(t) = x(t) i + y(t) j + z(t) k defining curve C and the product is the dot product.
+where F(x, y, z) is a vector point function of x, y, z, R is a radius vector R(t) = x(t) i + y(t) j + z(t) k defining curve C, and the product is the dot product.
+This is the most common type of line integral.

 where F(x, y, z) is a vector point function of x, y, z, R is the radius vector R(t) = x(t) i + y(t) j + z(t) k defining curve C and the product is the cross product.

-We now define line integrals of Type 1 above in terms of a limit of sums.
+Our main interest is the line integral of type 2.
+When reference is made to line integrals, it is usually to Type 2 line integrals.
+We now define line integrals of Type 2 in terms of a limit of sums.

-where f(x, y, z) is a scalar point function of x, y, z and R is a radius vector R(t) = x(t) i + y(t) j + z(t) k defining curve C.
+where F(x, y, z) is a vector point function of x, y, z, R is the radius vector R(t) = x(t) i + y(t) j + z(t) k defining curve C, and the product is the dot product.

 where

-Integral sc Pdx + Qdy + Rdz .
+Integral ∫c Ldx + Mdy + Ndz .

-Q. The integral ∫C Pdx + Qdy + Rdz is a line integral.
+Q. The integral ∫C Ldx + Mdy + Ndz is a line integral.
 What does it mean?
 Where does it come from?
 How do we understand it?

 Some comments on line integrals.
 It is important to keep in mind that line integrals are different in a basic way from the ordinary integrals we are familiar with from elementary calculus.
 A line integral cannot be evaluated just as is.
 To evaluate it we need additional information — namely, the curve over which it is to be evaluated.
 This curve is generally given in parametric form such as